 THIS EVENT IS CPD CERTIFIED

-This seminar will examine priorities for protecting the value and long-term sustainability of the UK degree classification system.
+This conference will examine key issues for the UK degree classification system.

-Further sessions will consider the possible future role of the Office for Students in regulating degree classification and outcomes - and its implications for the quality of UK higher education and institutional autonomy.
+- The scope for regulation and the possible future role of the Office for Students in regulating degree classification and outcomes.

 The agenda includes keynote addresses from: Professor Andrew Wathey, Chair, UK Standing Committee for Quality Assessment and Douglas Blackstock, Chief Executive, QAA.

 - Key findings from the consultation on academic standards: common degree classification descriptions, Degree Outcome Statements, and external assessment;